This post may contain affiliate links. Please read our disclosure policy.

 1. Combine: Gently fold the whipped cream into the cream cheese mixture until fully blended.

-2. Layer the Dessert: In a small dessert dish (a 10-ounce ramekin works well), add a layer of graham crackers, breaking them to fit as needed.
+2. Layer the Dessert: Add a layer of graham crackers to a 10-ounce ramekin, breaking them to fit as needed.

-4. Add Another Cracker Layer: Place another layer of graham crackers over the strawberries.
+4. Add Another Layer: Place another layer of graham crackers over the strawberries.

 5. Finish with Cream and Strawberries: Spread the remaining cream mixture on top, then add the rest of the sliced strawberries.